 “Every six months, we look at like for like roles to see if we had any differences.
 The intention is to pay equitable rates for the same role and experience.
-In the first year, we had hundreds of adjustments to make, now three years later we’re down to 26 true gender adjustments.
+In the first year, we had hundreds of adjustments to make, now five years later we’re down to 13 true gender adjustments.
 This applies to both male and females.”

 Sally also takes a look at different technology to help achieve the aim of attracting more women into the company.
-For instance, they are currently part of a pilot programme with Reejig – an Australian product that takes a look at their data and talent systems.
+For instance, they are currently utilising Reejig – an Australian independently audited ethical AI product which takes a look at their data and talent systems.

 “It searches through data and the capability of those people,” she explains.
 “It helps ensure there is gender representation on all the short lists and helps see there is a balance and gives interesting insights.
 It’s important for us to try to identify where bias comes in.